smeetrs/deep_avsr/README.md

 2. The CTC beam search implementation is adapted from [Harald Scheidl, CTC Decoding Algorithms](https://github.com/githubharald/CTCDecoder) GitHub repository.

+***

-##### Please do not hesitate to raise an issue in case of any bugs/doubts/suggestions.
-Happy Open Source-ing !! 😃
+*PS: Please do not hesitate to raise an issue in case of any bugs/doubts/suggestions.
+Happy Open Source-ing !!* 😃